-However, if the documents you are submitting are in a language other than English, you may need to have them translated.
-(The exception would be if you are dealing with a U.S consulate in your home country that specifically assures you that it accepts documents in the language of that country.)
+However, if the documents you are submitting are in a language other than English, you might need to have them translated.
+(The exception would be if you are dealing with a U.S consulate that specifically assures you that it accepts documents in the language of that country.)

 You will need to submit both:

-A "word-for-word" translation is just what it sounds like: Not a summary, but an exact transcription of every word on the document, even if they seem irrelevant.
-You can read more about the U.S. Citizenship and Immigration Services (USCIS) document translation policies on their website, www.uscis.gov.
+A "word-for-word" translation is just what it sounds like: Not a summary, but an exact transcription of every word on the document, even if the words seem irrelevant.
+You can read more about the U.S. Citizenship and Immigration Services (USCIS) document translation policies within its Policy Manual.

 You do not necessarily need to spend money hiring a certified translator.
 Any trustworthy friend who is fluent in English and the language of the document and is not your close relative is allowed to do the job.

 I certify that I am competent to translate from [fill in the language of the document] to English and that the above [identify the document and to whom it pertains; for example, "Birth Certificate of Maritza Malakoff"] is a complete and accurate translation to the best of my knowledge and belief.

 Signed: [translator's full name]

 If you prefer, however, you can hire a professional translator to prepare this.
 That person should also add the same certification at the bottom of the translation.